DM872/dm872.github.io/_assignments/timetabling.md

 - model the problem in MILP terms
 - implement the model in Python
 - experiment with the data made available and determine whether the model is computationally practicable
-- repeat the previous steps improving the computational aspects of the model using some of the tecnuqies saw during the course
+- repeat the previous steps improving the computational aspects of the model using some of the techniques saw during the course
 - describe the models and the implementations in a written report
 - report the computational results in the report.